muammar/mkchromecast/README.md

 * Implement multithreading in the system tray menu.
 * Generate a standalone Mac OS X application.

-## Contribute
+### Contribute

-If you want to contribute, help improving this application by reporting [report issues](https://github.com/muammar/mkchromecast/issues), [creating pull requests](https://github.com/muammar/mkchromecast/pulls), or you may also buy me some pizza :).
+If you want to contribute, help me improving this application by [reporting issues](https://github.com/muammar/mkchromecast/issues), [creating pull requests](https://github.com/muammar/mkchromecast/pulls), or you may also buy me some pizza :).